Ike's Mystery Man

 At the local store: indiebound.org

 AUTHOR BIOGRAPHYPeter Shinkle worked for 19 years as a reporter at various news organizations, including most recently the St. Louis Post-Dispatch.
-He covered the federal court system, and also wrote investigative stories on subjects ranging from improper disposal of radioactive waste to contamination spread by a lead mining company.
+He covered the federal court system, and also wrote investigative stories on subjects ranging from improper disposal of radioactive waste to the political influence of the payday loan industry.
 Shinkle is the great-nephew of Robert Cutler.
 It was during a family vacation in 2006 that his mother, Judith Cutler Shinkle, and his aunt told him that their "Uncle Bobby" was gay.
 That sparked a 12-year endeavor to explore the story of the man who was one of President Eisenhower's closest advisors.

 PRAISE"History is never set in stone.
 Peter Shinkle has found in the diary and letters of Robert “Bobby” Cutler, President Eisenhower’s National Security Advisor, an extraordinary story of an able public servant, a man who held the nation’s most sensitive secrets, who also happened to be gay — at a time when such a thing was supposed to be impossible.
 Therein lies a gripping, moving tale." — Evan Thomas, author of Ike's Bluff: President Eisenhower's Secret Battle to Save the World